-Student Name:

-Date of Birth:
+Student Name: Date of Birth:

 Address:

-City:

-Zip Code:
+City: Zip Code:

-Telephone No.:
+Telephone No.: Grade:

-Grade:

 School:

 Physical Examination

-Coronado Unified School District may require physical examinations of Coronado Unified School District programs or activities.
-Any physical exthe Coronado Unified School District shall be kept confidential.
-A pare control or charge of any child enrolled in public schools may file annuall the school in which s/he is enrolled a statement in writing, signed by the part that s/he will not consent to a physical examination of the child. camination required by ent or guardian having y with the principal of
+Coronado Unified School District may require physical examinations of students enrolled in Coronado Unified School District programs or activities.
+Any physical examination required by the Coronado Unified School District shall be kept confidential.
+A parent or guardian having control or charge of any child enrolled in public schools may file annually with the principal of the school in which s/he is enrolled a statement in writing, signed by the parent or guardian, stating that s/he will not consent to a physical examination of the child.

-☐ I do not want my child to undergo a physical exam for Coronado Scho activities.

-☐ I grant consent for my child to undergo a physical exam for Coronado So or activities. chool District programs
+- □ I do not want my child to undergo a physical exam for Coronado School District programs or activities. - □ I grant consent for my child to undergo a physical exam for Coronado School District programs or activities.